 Symptoms of discomfort due to pregnancy vary from woman to woman.
-The following are some common discomforts.
-However, each mother-to-be may experience symptoms differently or not at all:
+Below are some common discomforts.
+But each mother-to-be may have different symptoms or none at all:

 Nausea and vomiting.
-About half of all pregnant women experience nausea and sometimes vomiting in the first trimester.
-This is also called morning sickness because symptoms are most severe in the morning.
+About half of all pregnant women have nausea and sometimes vomiting in the first trimester.
+This is also called morning sickness.
+That's because symptoms are most severe in the morning.
 Some women may have nausea and vomiting throughout the pregnancy.
 Morning sickness may be due to the changes in hormone levels during pregnancy.

 Morning sickness seems to be made worse by stress, traveling, and certain foods, like spicy or fatty foods.
 Eating small meals several times a day may help lessen the symptoms.
 A diet high in protein and complex carbohydrates (like whole-wheat bread, pasta, bananas, and green, leafy vegetables) may also help reduce the severity of the nausea.

 If vomiting is severe, causing a woman to lose fluids and weight, it may be a sign of a condition called hyperemesis gravidarum.
-Hyperemesis can lead to dehydration and may need hospitalization for intravenous fluids and nutrition.
+Hyperemesis can lead to dehydration and may require a hospital stay for intravenous fluids and nutrition.
 Call your healthcare provider or midwife if you are having constant or severe nausea and vomiting.

 Fatigue.
 As the body works overtime to provide a nourishing environment for the fetus, it is no wonder a pregnant woman often feels tired.
 In the first trimester, her blood volume and other fluids increase as her body adjusts to the pregnancy.
 Sometimes anemia is the underlying cause of the fatigue.
-Anemia is a reduction in the oxygen-carrying capability of red blood cells.
-It is usually due to low iron levels.
-A simple blood test performed at a prenatal visit will check for anemia.
+Anemia is a drop in the ability of red blood cells to carry oxygen.
+It is often due to low iron levels.
+A simple blood test done at a prenatal visit will check for anemia.

 Hemorrhoids.
-Because of increased pressure on the rectum and perineum, the increased blood volume, and the increased likelihood of becoming constipated as the pregnancy progresses, hemorrhoids are common in late pregnancy.
+Hemorrhoids are common in late pregnancy.
+That's because of the increased pressure on the rectum and perineum, the increased blood volume, and the increased likelihood of becoming constipated as the pregnancy progresses.
 Avoiding constipation and straining may help to prevent hemorrhoids.
 Always check with your healthcare provider or midwife before using any medicine to treat this condition.

 Varicose veins.
 Varicose veins—swollen, purple veins—are common in the legs and around the vaginal opening during late pregnancy.
 In most cases, varicose veins are caused by the increased pressure on the legs and the pelvic veins.
 It is also caused by the increased blood volume.

 Heartburn and indigestion.
-Heartburn and indigestion, caused by pressure on the intestines and stomach (which, in turn, pushes stomach contents back up into the esophagus).
-It can be prevented or reduced by eating smaller meals throughout the day and by avoiding lying down shortly after eating.
+Heartburn and indigestion is caused by pressure on the intestines and stomach (which, in turn, pushes stomach contents back up into the esophagus).
+It can be prevented or reduced by eating smaller meals throughout the day and by not lying down shortly after eating.

 Bleeding gums.
 Gums may become more spongy as blood flow increases during pregnancy.
 This causes them to bleed easily.
 A pregnant woman should continue to take care of her teeth and gums and go to the dentist for regular checkups.
 This symptom usually disappears after pregnancy.

 Pigmentation may also increase in the skin surrounding the nipples, called the areola.
-In addition, a dark line often appears down the middle of the stomach.
+A dark line also often appears down the middle of the stomach.
 Freckles may darken, and moles may grow.

 Stretch marks.
 Pinkish stretch marks may appear on the stomach, breasts, thighs, or buttocks.
 Stretch marks are generally caused by a rapid increase in weight.
 The marks usually fade after pregnancy.

 Yeast infections.
-Due to hormone changes and increased vaginal discharge, also called leukorrhea, a pregnant woman is more susceptible to yeast infections.
-Yeast infections are characterized by a thick, whitish discharge from the vagina and itching.
+Due to hormone changes and increased vaginal discharge, also called leukorrhea, a pregnant woman is more prone to yeast infections.
+Yeast infections cause a thick, whitish discharge from the vagina and itching.
 Yeast infections are highly treatable.
 Always talk with your healthcare provider or midwife before taking any medicine for this condition.

 Congested or bloody nose.
 During pregnancy, the lining of the respiratory tract receives more blood, often making it more congested.
 This congestion can also cause stuffiness in the nose or nosebleeds.
-In addition, small blood vessels in the nose are easily damaged due to the increased blood volume, causing nosebleeds.
+Small blood vessels in the nose are also easily damaged due to the increased blood volume, causing nosebleeds.

 Constipation.
-Increased pressure from the pregnancy on the rectum and intestines can interfere with digestion and subsequent bowel movements.
-In addition, hormone changes may slow down the food being processed by the body.
-Increasing fluids, regular exercise, and increasing the fiber in your diet are some of the ways to prevent constipation.
+Increased pressure from the pregnancy on the rectum and intestines can interfere with digestion and bowel movements.
+Hormone changes may also slow down the food being processed by the body.
+Increasing fluids, exercising regularly, and increasing the fiber in your diet are some of the ways to prevent constipation.
 Always check with your healthcare provider or midwife before taking any medicine for this condition.

 Backache.
-As a woman's weight increases, her balance changes, and her center of gravity is pulled forward, straining her back.
+As a woman's weight increases, her balance changes.
+Her center of gravity is pulled forward, straining her back.
 Pelvic joints that begin to loosen in preparation for childbirth also contribute to this back strain.
 Proper posture and proper lifting techniques throughout the pregnancy can help reduce the strain on the back.

 Dizziness.
-Dizziness during pregnancy is a common symptom, which may be caused by:
+Dizziness during pregnancy is a common symptom.
+It may be caused by: